Kuwait Goodwill Fund for Promotion of Food Security in Islamic Countries Program

 iii) Suitable agricultural technologies implemented under KGF Programme

-- Production and post-harvest management of mango variety Gouromoti and Malta uner two storied orchard system- 40 mango and 90 malta sapling has been planted in 70 decimal of land and nursery development to produce quality saplings of Gouromoti mango and malta is in progress
+- Production and post-harvest management of mango variety Gouromoti and Malta uner two storied orchard system- 129 mango and 494 malta sapling has been planted in the orchard and a quality nursery has been established to raise quality saplings of Gouromoti mango and malta

 - Dairy cluster development and milk processing for safe Mozzarella cheese production- members are producing whey at required temperature of pasteurization so quality of cheese has been improved